jaygala24/spa-project-v2/README.md

 ```
 cd src/config
-# open config.env and change the NODE_ENV=production
+# open config.env and change the NODE_ENV=production and MongoURI
 # navigate to the root folder
 yarn start
 ```